Houston Chronicle: Availability of Houston Post articles

 Some Houston Post articles had been made available in the archives of the Houston Chronicle website, but by 2005 they were removed.
 The Houston Chronicle online editor Mike Read said that the Houston Chronicle decided to remove Houston Post articles from the website after the 2001 United States Supreme Court New York Times Co. v.
 Tasini decision; the newspaper originally planned to filter articles not allowed by the decision and to post articles that were not prohibited by the decision.
 The Houston Chronicle decided not to post or re-post any more Houston Post articles because of difficulties in complying with the New York Times Co. v.
 Tasini decision with the resources that were available to the newspaper.

 People interested in reading Houston Post articles may view them on microfilm.
 The Houston Public Library has the newspaper on microfilm from 1880 to 1995 and the Houston Post Index from 1976 to 1994.
 The 1880–1900 microfilm is in the Texas and Local History Department of the Julia Ideson Building, while 1900–1995 is in the Jesse H. Jones Building, the main building of the Central Library.
 In addition, the M.D.
 Anderson Library at the University of Houston has the Houston Post available on microfilm from 1880 to 1995, and the Houston Post Index from 1976 to 1979 and from 1987 to 1994.

+Online archives of the Houston Post are available in GenealogyBank and Newspapers.com via paywall.